Shaf2665/Kubernetes-Certification-3D-Learning-Game/README.md

 **What does this do?** It downloads all the code libraries the game needs.
 This might take 1-2 minutes.

+**⚠️ Seeing "moderate severity vulnerabilities" warning?**
+Don't worry!
+This is **normal** and **not a problem**.
+The game will work perfectly fine.
+This warning just means npm found some minor security issues in the dependencies (not in your code).
+You can safely ignore it and continue.
+The game is safe to use.

 **Troubleshooting:**
 - If you see errors, make sure you're in the correct folder
 - Try running `npm install` again
 - Make sure you have internet connection
+- If you see "vulnerabilities" warning, it's safe to ignore - the game will work fine

 ### Step 4: Start the Game